The Best Imperator: Rome Mods05 Aug 2020 0

 Rarely, some mods are only found on the Paradox Forums, so head over there to find the instructions on how to install them.
 However, this may not be applicable to a game as new as Imperator.
 You can also google search large mod wikis in order to find instructions for installation.

 The mod is not without its drawbacks as it's still in early development and even its centerpiece of a stability system can sometimes feel unwieldy or outright unfair to the player trying to conquer the world.
-However, it can add a bit more vision to the game which helps to alleviate some of the staleness of vanilla play.
+However, it can add a bit more vision to the game which helps to alleviate some of the staleness of vanilla play, at least until more DLC arrives next year.

 One of the most interesting and perhaps overlooked periods of ancient history was the period of the Diadochi: the successors of Alexander the Great and the various Hellenic empires they forged after the death of their great leader.
 It's certainly a great boon that not only is Imperator Rome-centric, but that it includes the opportunity to delve into the drama of these successor kingdoms in the East.